Flux-Cored Arc Welding (FCAW): Learning the Basics

 Flux Core Welding Classes

-Flux-cored arc welding is one of the main components of the Welding Technology program at Universal Technical Institute (UTI).
-In the program, students are introduced to welding tools including hand grinders, pedestal grinders, plasma cutters, CNC pipe cutters and more.
+Flux-cored arc welding is one of the main components of the Welding Technology program at Universal Technical Institute (UTI).1 In the program, students are introduced to welding tools including hand grinders, pedestal grinders, plasma cutters, CNC pipe cutters and more.
 State-of-the-industry equipment is provided by Lincoln Electric, a leading brand of welding equipment.

 Students learn subjects like general safety and safe operation, math that’s practical to welding industry fabrication, welding theory, metallurgy, advanced welding machine functions, the science behind welding, and hands-on welding applications.
-Students take a specific FCAW course, which builds upon stick-welding skills so they learn how to perform overhead, vertical, and horizontal welding operations.
+Students take a specific FCAW course, which builds upon stick-welding skills so they learn how to perform overhead, vertical and horizontal welding operations.

 Students then apply those skills in Welding Applications I, where they use blueprinting and planning skills to fabricate specific projects using FCAW welding.
+“Students choose this program because they like to work with their hands,” says Edward Lopez, Welding Technical Team Leader at UTI Rancho Cucamonga.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.